gokictech/beauty-filter/README.md

-# Challenging the notion of beauty with snapshat filters
+# Challenging the notion of beauty with snapchat filters